Nora1203/info498_Information-Extraction/README.md

 # Project 3: Information Extraction

-**Objectives:** Train an information extraction model (Named Entity Recognition) and analyze its results.
+**Objectives:** Train an information extraction model (Named Entity Recognition) on scientific literature and analyze its results.